Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/collections.md

 *A property grid showing several collections using Expandable*

-`EditableInline` works exactly like `Expandable`, but adds inline editing buttons for collections that support them.
+`EditableInline` works exactly like `Expandable` but adds inline editing buttons for collections that support them.

 ![Screenshot](../images/propertygrid-collection-display-mode-editable-inline.png)